vuex-orm/vuex-orm-next/docs/guide/prologue/getting-started.md

 You can learn more about repositories at [Repository: Getting Started](../repository/getting-started).

-## Inserting Data

-Vuex ORM provides an `insert` method to insert new records to a collection.
+Now, you may use `save` on the repository to create new records.
 In the following example, we're passing in an array with a single post:

 ```js
 import { mapRepos } from '@vuex-orm/core'